osi1880vr/prompt_quill/README.md

 Here you find the sources to run your own instance of prompt quill.

-A gradio UI that will help you to create more sophisticated text to image prompts
+A gradio UI that will help you to create more sophisticated text to image prompts.

 If you are a power prompt engineer you might not need this.

 It is manly useful for users that are poor prompt engineers like myself.

-It helps create beautiful prompts based on simple input like "sail to italy"
+It helps create beautiful prompts based on simple input like "sail to italy".

 Here you find just the code to run the UI or to insert data into your instance of the vector store.

 # Features

-* Create prompts from your input based on similar existing prompts from the vector store
+* Create prompts from your input based on similar existing prompts from the vector store.
-* Select the Model to be used and set some of the parameters that get exposed by the different frameworks
+* Select the Model to be used and set some of the parameters that get exposed by the different frameworks.
-* Edit the magic Prompt that's send to make the LLM a prompt engineering helper
+* Edit the magic Prompt that's send to make the LLM a prompt engineering helper.

 # No Feature